ranfysvalle02/mdb-gnome/README.md

 This is the solution for "dependency hell" and heavy-duty tasks.
 You "promote" an experiment to run as a Ray Actor—a stateful, isolated service in its own process with its own dependencies.

-**How it works**: In your experiment's `__init__.py` (or `main.py`), you define an `ExperimentActor` class decorated with `@ray.remote`.
-You can optionally specify a custom `runtime_env` dict with specific pip packages, or you can provide a `requirements.txt` file in your experiment folder and set `G_NOME_ENV=isolated` to have g.nome parse it automatically.

-- **What g.nome Does**: The CORE engine (`main.py`) automatically finds this class during experiment loading.
-When `G_NOME_ENV=isolated`, it reads your `requirements.txt` and tells Ray: "Launch this ExperimentActor as a named, detached service with these specific dependencies."
-- **Your `bp` (APIRouter) is a "thin client."** Its routes become simple pass-through logic that calls methods on the Ray actor using `await actor.method_name.remote()`.
+**How it works**:
+- In your experiment's `actor.py`, you define an `ExperimentActor` class that references your target libraries.
+- If `G_NOME_ENV=isolated`, g.nome can parse your `requirements.txt` and automatically pass them to Ray as a dedicated `runtime_env` for that actor.
+- The "thin client" code in your `__init__.py` uses simple `await actor.method_name.remote()`, letting Ray handle concurrency or conflicting dependencies.

-- **Automatic Fallback**: If Ray is unavailable or the actor fails to start, g.nome seamlessly falls back to a local service class that uses the standard `ScopedMongoWrapper` for database access.
-Your routes continue to work, just without the isolation and concurrency benefits of Ray.
+**Automatic Fallback**: If Ray is unavailable or the actor fails to start, g.nome seamlessly falls back to a local service class that uses the standard `ScopedMongoWrapper` for database access.
+Your routes continue to work, just without the isolation or concurrency benefits of Ray.

 ---